Chevrolet Tahoe: Fifth generation (2021)

 On December 10, 2019, Chevrolet introduced a fifth-generation Tahoe at Little Caesars Arena in Detroit, Michigan.
 This time around, GM chose to introduce the Chevrolet full size SUVs first, followed by the GMC Yukon in January 2020 and the Cadillac Escalade in February 2020.
-Following the industry shutdown due to the coronavirus pandemic, the SUVs started production at the Arlington plant on May 18, 2020, and arrived in dealerships in June 2020.
+Following the industry shutdown due to the COVID-19 pandemic, the SUVs started production at the Arlington Assembly plant on May 18, 2020, and arrived in dealerships in June 2020.

 Tahoe

 Based on the same GMT T1XX platform as the Silverado 1500, the Tahoe distinguishes itself by swapping that truck's live axle and leaf springs for an independent rear multilink suspension setup with coil springs, thus lowering the floor of the vehicle and creating more room in both the cargo area and the second-and third-row seats.
 The Tahoe expanded its length to 210.7 in, and the wheelbase to 120.9 in, making it the largest SUV in the full-size length segment.
 It gains 11 cuft of cargo space behind the third row and 10 in of third-row legroom.

 Carryover trims include the basic LS, LT, and Premier, with Z71 and RST moving from package to trim level, along with the newly-added top-of-the-line High Country trim, giving the Tahoe the highest number of trims of any vehicle in its segment.
 Quad exhaust tailpipes are available on LT and standard on Premier and High Country.

 Although the Tahoe retains a boxy look, it adds a more rounded design and adopts the same Chevrolet design language as the Silverado, featuring a sharply curved front grille and LED lighting.
 The Tahoe nameplate is given greater prominence, being placed front and center on the higher liftgate.

 The dashboard and entertainment system have been fleshed out, moving away from the traditional design.
-Newly updated features include a 10.25-inch touch screen that is now standard on all trims and a pair of 12.6-inch LCD rear screens that can play movies and offer content from passengers’ smartphones and can play different programs on the two screens.
+Newly updated features include a 10.25-inch touch screen that is now standard on all trims and a pair of 12.6-inch LCD rear screens that can play movies and offer content from passengers' smartphones and can play different programs on the two screens.
 A new push-button shifter column (P, R, N, D) is placed on the dashboard, nine camera displays for enhanced towing capabilities, and a total of 30 additional safety features have been implemented throughout the Tahoe.
-An Air Ride Adaptive Suspension is standard on the higher trims, likewise with an 8-inch driver screen.
+An Air Ride Adaptive Suspension is standard on the higher trims, likewise with an eight-inch driver screen.